-Rixathon is used for the treatment of rheumatoid arthritis.
+Truxima is used for the treatment of rheumatoid arthritis.
 Rheumatoid arthritis is a disease of the joints.
-B lymphocytes are involved in the cause of some of the symptoms you have.
-Rixathon is used to treat rheumatoid arthritis in people who have already tried some other medicines which have either stopped working, have not worked well enough or have caused side effects.
-Rixathon is usually taken together with another medicine called methotrexate.
+B-lymphocytes are involved in the cause of some of the symptoms you have.
+Truxima is used to treat rheumatoid arthritis in people who have already tried other medicines which have either stopped working, have not worked well enough or have caused unacceptable side effects.
+Truxima is usually taken together with another medicine called methotrexate.

-Rixathon slows down the damage to your joints caused by rheumatoid arthritis and improves your ability to do normal daily activities.
+Truxima slows down the damage to your joints caused by rheumatoid arthritis and improves your ability to do normal daily activities.

-The best responses to Rixathon are seen in those who have a positive blood test to rheumatoid factor (RF) and/or anti- Cyclic Citrullinated Peptide (anti-CCP).
+Truxima works best in those who have a positive blood test for rheumatoid factor (RF) or for anti-cyclic citrullinated peptide (anti-CCP).
 Both tests are commonly positive in rheumatoid arthritis and aid in confirming the diagnosis.